 The Electronic Security Association’s (ESA) “Get Into Security” initiative is encouraging veterans to join more than 500,000 residential and commercial security industry professionals who make a difference in the lives of millions.
+Life after service can be hard for our veterans with some suffering from PTSD.
+Missouri has strict laws about growing medical marijuana at home which only compounds matters even more.
+Hopefully, regular employment can change the prospects for our veterans.

 The electronic security and life safety industry is a rapidly expanding field with a wide-variety of opportunities readily-available, including: sales, marketing, installation, administration, technical support, engineering and customer care.
 Advances in smart homes, buildings and cities are opening the doors to new opportunities for growth.